Luke the Evangelist: Eastern Orthodoxy

+Roman Catholicism

+The Roman Catholic Church commemorates Luke the Evangelist on 18 October.

+Oriental Orthodoxy

+The Coptic Orthodox Church commemorates the martyrdom of Luke on Paopi 22.

+Anglicanism

+The Church of England commemorates Luke the Evangelist on 18 October.

 Relics

-Eight bodies and nine heads, located in different places, are presented as the relics of the Apostle Luke.

 Despot George of Serbia purportedly bought the relics from the Ottoman sultan Murad II for 30,000 gold coins.
 After the Ottoman conquest of Bosnia, the kingdom's last queen, George's granddaughter Mary, who had brought the relics with her from Serbia as her dowry, sold them to the Venetian Republic.

-In 1992, the then Greek Orthodox Metropolitan Ieronymos of Thebes and Levathia (who subsequently became Archbishop Ieronymos II of Athens and All Greece) requested from Bishop Antonio Mattiazzo of Padua the return of "a significant fragment of the relics of St. Luke to be placed on the site where the holy tomb of the Evangelist is located and venerated today".
+In 1992, the then Greek Orthodox Metropolitan Ieronymos of Thebes and Livadeia (who subsequently became Archbishop Ieronymos II of Athens and All Greece) requested from Bishop Antonio Mattiazzo of Padua the return of "a significant fragment of the relics of St. Luke to be placed on the site where the holy tomb of the Evangelist is located and venerated today".
 This prompted a scientific investigation of the relics in Padua, and by numerous lines of empirical evidence (archeological analyses of the Tomb in Thebes and the Reliquary of Padua, anatomical analyses of the remains, carbon-14 dating, comparison with the purported skull of the Evangelist located in Prague) confirmed that these were the remains of an individual of Syrian descent who died between AD 72 and AD 416.
 The Bishop of Padua then delivered to Metropolitan Ieronymos the rib of Saint Luke that was closest to his heart to be kept at his tomb in Thebes.

 Thus, the relics of Saint Luke are divided as follows: